 The best thing about both the dishes is that they can be prepared in a jiffy when hunger pangs are unbearable.
 Isn’t it?
 Now what will happen if we combine both these dishes- we get Pasta Pakoda!
 Trust me when I say this dish just slays!
 You will be appreciated for your cooking skills when you serve pasta pakoda to your family and friends.
 So don the chef’s hat and Buona Fortuna (Good Luck)

-Pasta Pakoda Recipe and Text Recipe Below
+Pasta Pakoda Recipe

-- 2 Cup Boiled Pasta
+- 2 Cup Pasta Boiled

 - 1/2 Cup Gram Flour